Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 During a flight, you can check your Navigraph account link status in the GTC Database Status page.
 If both the Standby and Active fields display "Available", this means an account has been linked and chart database access is available.
 If the Standby field displays "Available" and the Active field displays "None", this means an account was linked but access has expired and you need to re-authenticate using the above process to restore chart database access.
 If both fields display "None", this means no Navigraph account has been linked.

-### Release Highlights for v0.7.6
+### Release Highlights for v0.7.7
 *Please refer to the changelog for a more detailed description of changes in this release.*
-- Now compatible with game patch 1.20.6.0 (Sim Update 6).
+- Now compatible with game patch 1.23.11.0 (Sim Update 8).

-**Fixes**
-- \[FPL\] Fixed an error when activating a Direct To without an active flight plan that would cause both the PFD and MFD to freeze.
-- \[PFD\] Fixed a bug where the attitude indicator would not update.
-- \[PFD\] The flight path marker is now visible when SVT is enabled.

 ### Known Issues
 - \[General\] The sim's load screen no longer waits for avionics to finish loading before starting a flight.
 Therefore, you may need to wait a few seconds after entering a flight before the avionics finish loading.